Yerk-o/WHAT-IS-LIFE-/README.md

-In orde to work, you should download the code, install requierments, and create an .env file with an api key from Gemini :) be cute
+In orde to work, you should download the code install requierments create an .env file with an api key from Gemini :)